Nas Daily: Nas Daily Official YouTube channel

 In 2019, he started to upload old videos of his on his official YouTube channel Nas Daily Official.
 The videos are shot using an SLR camera with an attached microphone, and are then edited before being released the next day.
 On average, each video takes around six hours to shoot and three hours to edit.
 In the beginning, the topics for Yassin's video were suggestions provided by his Facebook followers.
-Each video ended with the tagline: "That’s one minute, see you tomorrow!"

 Yassin's collaborators included his then girlfriend Alyne Tamir, an American Israeli video-maker of Mormon and Jewish background, and Agon Hare, a video blogger and musician from Poland.

-Due to the popularity of the videos with non-English speaking audiences, subtitles are provided in various languages, such as Urdu, Turkish, Thai, Indonesian, Japanese, Hindi, Chinese and Arabic.

 After Nas Daily

-Yassin finished the 1000 daily video journey on 5 January 2019, ending the last video with the tagline: "That's one minute, see you soon."
+Yassin posted his 1000th video on 5 January 2019.
 On 1 February 2019, he started making one video per week, for a planned 100 weeks until the beginning of 2021.
-He previously lived in Singapore, but currently resides in Dubai, United Arab Emirates.
 His memoir, Around the World in 60 Seconds: The Nas Daily Journey, was released on 5 November 2019.
+He also released a series of podcasts.

+Since 2020, he has since launched various media related companies.
 In 2020, Yassin created Nas Academy, a school for video creators and Nas Studios, a video-production studio.
-He also released a series of podcasts.

-In 2021, Nas Academy removed an educational course by Filipino Kalinga tattoo artist Whang-Od from its platform, after the artist's grandniece said Whang-Od had never made any agreement with Nas Academy.
-In response, Yassin posted a video in social media which showed Whang-Od affixing her thumbprint to a document as proof of the tattoo artist's consent.
-The National Commission on Indigenous Peoples (NCIP) noted that posting a contract in social media does not equate to proof of compliance.
-The NCIP launched a review, on-site validation, and interview to determine the validity of the contract and whether there was informed consent.
-The issue was resolved on October 24, 2021, after representatives from Nas Academy Philippines formally apologized to Whang-Od and the elders and members of the community in a customary process and meeting set up by the NCIP.
-The community's request to declare the contract as declared null and void was affirmed by the legal team of Nas Academy.
+By 2022, he had over 60 million followers throughout his social media accounts and employed 120 staff.

+Nas Academy

+Through Nas Academy, He launched training programs to teach content creators digital skills, sometimes in partnership with other brands like ONE Championship.
+When the Nas Academy's Next Nas Daily training program was launched in the United Arab Emirates after he moved there, a batch of 80 Arab content creators was to be recruited into a six-month paid training stint.
+The Boycott, Divestment and Sanctions campaign claimed that the training programme was aimed to encourage normalization of relations with Israel.
+Separately, Al Jazeera's AJ+ Arabi published a video with similar criticisms.
+Yassin responded claiming that the Al Jazeera's video was "fake news targeted at [them] by the government".